awsdocs/amazon-ecs-developer-guide/doc_source/service-throttle-logic.md

 (service service-name) is unable to consistently start tasks successfully.
 ```

-Amazon ECS does not ever stop a failing service from retrying, nor does it attempt to modify it in any other than increasing the time between restarts\.
+Amazon ECS does not ever stop a failing service from retrying, nor does it attempt to modify it in any way other than increasing the time between restarts\.
 The service throttle logic does not provide any user\-tunable parameters\.

 If you update your service to use a new task definition, your service returns to a normal, non\-throttled state immediately\.
 For more information, see [Updating a Service](update-service.md)\.